jinrou/wuxiaworld-dl/README.md

 # wuxiaworld-dl
-download books from wuxiaworld.com in one text file
+download books from wuxiaworld.com in single text file